mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-05"></a>
 [Back to top](#top)
 ## GA-05 -- Rep. John Lewis (D)
+### Committees
+John Lewis is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016